-- Place the wrapped spears on a rimmed baking sheet lived in parchment paper or a Silpat.
+- Place the wrapped spears on a rimmed baking sheet lined in parchment paper or with a Silpat.

 - Place in a COLD oven.
 Turn the oven on to 400 degrees F. (Yes, the bacon and asparagus start out in a cold oven which heats up slowly).

 - Bake for 20 to 25 minutes or until bacon is crisp and asparagus is tender.

 Brussels Sprouts and Bacon